KomodoPlatform/NotaryNodes/season6/candidates/strob/README.md

 If having `dedicated`, `reliable`, `serious`, `honest` and `respectful` NN operators is a :heavy_plus_sign: for you, vote for me, you won't be disappointed.

+In my previous seasons as a NN I donated time or KMD worth many thousands of $ to projects such as CHIPS and Pirate Chain ARRR and I will continue to so for projects I deem important in the Komodo ecosystem.

 I created some 3D animations and assets for the Komodo ecosystem:
 I did this animated logo for the Pirate ARRR that you can see on their Discord Channel.
 I also did some animated logos for ARRR Twitch and Pirate OS.
 I also helped translate the Pirate.black website.